Modeling Eye, Brain, Speech, and Behavioral Signals for Cognitive Resource Allocation

 Biomedical Signal Processing

-"Chaos Detection in Biological Signals with Focus on Recent State-of-the-art Studies"
+"Chaos Detection in Biological Signals"

 Associate Professor